You’re stressed. You can’t seem to relax. There’s no time for a break. Sound familiar?

 Learning something new also contributes to self-care, and can boost overall levels of happiness while triggering positive chemical changes in the brain.

 Massive Open Online Courses, such as those provided by edX, are free online courses you can take online to further your education, or to pursue a new interest.
-These courses eliminate the typical barriers you may experience when it comes to education, such as cost or distance, and allows you the opportunity to learn from the comfort of your own home.
+These courses eliminate the typical barriers you may experience when it comes to education, such as cost or distance, and allow you the opportunity to learn from the comfort of your own home.

 Get a Little Aggressive